audibleblink/sdlc/configurations.md

 ### Protocol

 A protocol is just a previously-agreed upon set of rules and standards by which we choose to communicate.
-When you answer the phone, the first the yo do is say 'Hello'.
+When you answer the phone, the first the you do is say 'Hello'.
 This response lets the caller know a few things.
 It lets them know a communication has been established and it lets them know you speak English.
 From that moment on, you know to continue speaking English if you want to continue the conversation.